zpqrtbnk/Zbu.Yol/readme.md

 #### How does it work
 This is how you install the manager in your application:

+***Note***: *this needs to be updated*. *Latest version stores state in database and will copy state over to database if using the syntax below, then ignore the file.
+Also the impersonating user should now be specified in an appSetting (with key "Zbu.Yol.Manager.Default.Login").
+Also it is now possible to run non-default managers.* **TO BE DOCUMENTED**

 ```c#
 public class ConfigureYolManager : ApplicationEventHandler